Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 Baguettes are part of the Step Cut family, which also includes Emerald and Asscher Cuts.
 One of the distinguishing features of Step Cut diamonds is the straight, clearly-defined facets.
 This gives diamonds like Baguettes a very different appearance to Round Cut diamonds, with less sparkle and brilliance.

 While almost all Baguettes are Step Cuts, it is possible to get hybrid Brilliant Cut Baguettes.
-These have more facets and as a result, have much more dazzling brilliance, as you can see from this Tapered Brilliant Baguette Three-Stone ring.
+These have more facets and as a result, have much more dazzling brilliance, as you can see from this Tapered Brilliant Baguette Three-Stone ring on Blue Nile.

 A ring set with Brilliant-Cut Baguettes will come at a much higher price, due not only to the Baguette itself, but the higher quality center stone needed to draw attention.